Nordic Resistance Movement: Finland

-The NRM along with other nationalist organizations organizes an annual torch march demonstration in Helsinki on the Finnish independence day, which ends at the Hietaniemi cemetery where members visit the tomb of Carl Gustaf Emil Mannerheim and the monument to the Finnish SS Battalion.
+The NRM along with other nationalist organizations organizes an annual torch march demonstration in Helsinki in memory of the Finnish SS Battalion on the Finnish independence day, which ends at the Hietaniemi cemetery where members visit the tomb of Carl Gustaf Emil Mannerheim and the monument to the Finnish SS Battalion.
 The event has been protested by antifascists, which has led to counterdemonstrators being violently assaulted by the NRM members who act as security.
 The demonstration attracts close to 3000 participants according to the estimates of the police and hundreds of officers patrol Helsinki to prevent violent clashes.
 The march has been attended and promoted by the Finns Party, and condemned by left-wing parties, for example Green League MP Iiris Suomela characterized it as "obviously neo-nazi" and expressed her disappointment in it being attended by such a large number of people.
-The event also attracts neo-nazis from abroad and has been attended by the NRM's foreign allies like Junge Nationalisten, who praised the event and compared it to the Battle of Helsinki, "when Germans and Finns marched side by side and liberated the city from the communists".
+The event also attracts neo-Nazis from abroad and has been attended by the NRM's foreign allies like Junge Nationalisten, who praised the event and compared it to the Battle of Helsinki, "when Germans and Finns marched side by side and liberated the city from the communists".

 In addition to violent crimes, the NRM is closely connected to the proscribed terrorist organization National Action.
 A Finnish corporal who had served in Afghanistan and was a member of both the NRM and National Action was convicted of terror offenses and membership in the proscribed organization while living in Llansilin.
 The leader of National Action, Benjamin Raymond, also visited the NRM in Finland and held speeches and was pictured posing with an assault rifle.
-The NRM also cooperates with the neo-Nazi military formation Azov Battalion according to Yle.
+The NRM also closely cooperates with the neo-Nazi military formation Azov Battalion: Olena Semenyaka, spokeswoman of the paramilitary battalion, mentioned a "foreign legion in Ukraine that international volunteers could join, as well as military training camps at the Azov camp in eastern Ukraine."
+In 2019, an NRM delegation visited an Azov camp in Kyiv.
 Dozens of the Finns are also part of the Iron March terror network, famous for spawning the Atomwaffen Division.
-The group distributes the magazine Musta Kivi advocating Esoteric Hitlerism and the Order of Nine Angles and sells books by Savitri Devi and ONA adept Kerry Bolton of the Black Order.
+The group distributes the magazine Musta Kivi advocating esoteric Hitlerism and the Order of Nine Angles, and Musta Kivi has published serialized Finnish translation of ONA's Hostia and has promoted 21 Paths to the Kingdom of Darkness.
+NRM also sells books by Savitri Devi and ONA adept Kerry Bolton of the Black Order.
 It also promotes and sells Siege by James Mason that exhorts accelerationism and terrorism.
 Representatives of the NRM visited James Mason in the United States in 2019 with a touring NRM-affiliated Finnish neo-Nazi music collective, "Bolt of Ukko" (Ukonvasama).